meuter/lualine-so-fancy.nvim/README.md

 # lualine-lsp-servers.nvim

-Tiny plugin to show the connected servers in your lualine.
+Tiny plugin with some custom lualine component.